Existential Therapy

 — Dakota Fidram, Associate Professional Counselor in Atlanta, GA

 Where do you find meaning?
 What is important to you?
 What does happiness look like to you?
-Who or what are you living for in this season of your life?
-The idea that only we can define or determine our own purpose and path can be daunting and overwhelming, but can also be liberating and life-affirming.
+Who or what are you living for?
+The idea that only we can define or determine our own purpose and path is daunting and overwhelming, but can also be liberating and life-affirming.

 — Nathan Robbel, Therapist in Chicago, IL

-— Candis Zimmerman, Licensed Professional Counselor Associate in , TX
+— Morgan Thompson, Licensed Mental Health Counselor in , TX